grh/dev-test/README.md

+# grh Notes

+* Task 3 appears to have already been completed (?)
+* I assumed wkhtmltopdf and sendmail on the backend for Task 5

 # SmartPay Developer Test

 This is a simple web application that displays estimated loan details for a user.
 There are no database requirements, so setup should be fairly simple.
 To use the Symfony server, you will need to install the [symfony cli](https://symfony.com/download).